Jigsaw City

 Release Plan

 Currently, the plan is to release this series a chapter at a time, on Royal Road.
-When the second volume is ready to be posted, the first volume will be published both in Ebook and print editions, while the versions in their original, online locations will become short teasers, perhaps six chapters long.
+When each volume has been fully posted, they’ll be published both in Ebook and print editions, in many online stores.

 The first chapter of volume one was published on Saturday, March 8, 2025.
 The rest will follow a chapter at a time, every Tuesday, Thursday and Saturday.